-6 Best Things To Do in Greenwich, London
+17 Best Things To Do in Greenwich London

-We are highlighting the best things to do in Greenwich, London.
-We include information about each sight, top tips for visiting, and a handy Greenwich tourist map link at the end of the post.
+We are highlighting the best things to do in Greenwich London.
+We include information about each sight, top tips for visiting, and include a handy Greenwich London tourist map link at the end of the article.

 #1 Peruse the Goods at the Greenwich Market

 The amazing aromas wafting from the Greenwich Market help to draw in customers (like us!) – and visitors who wander inside get to experience one of the best markets in greater London.
 There are more than 40 food stalls serving an array of cuisine…and even more vendors selling antiques, jewelry and fashionable clothing.

 Pro Tip: The Greenwich Market is open Tuesday through Sunday and on Bank Holidays from 10am until 5:30pm.
 And, while the goods and food obviously cost money, it is completely free to go in and look around the Greenwich Market (and it’s especially festive during Christmas in London!).

-#2 Learn about Naval Navigation at the National Maritime Museum Greenwich
+#2 Go Ashore at the National Maritime Museum Greenwich

-MAP.
-The free, interactive Maritime Museum is a fun place to learn about the region’s nautical past.
+The free, interactive Maritime Museum is one of the best places in Greenwich UK and a fun place to learn about the region’s nautical past.
 With designated educational play areas for young kids and interesting visual displays for adults, the Greenwich Maritime Museum is entertaining for people of all ages.

 The modern Maritime Museum displays historic boats that were used in the area.
-Walls are covered with old wooden figureheads (which were used as decoration for the front of ships) and fascinating maps of the world.
-The accompanying information provides interesting facts and more Maritime Museum info.
+Walls are covered with old wooden figureheads (which were used as decoration for the front of ships) and fascinating maps of the world are displayed throughout.
+The accompanying placards provide interesting facts and more Maritime Museum info.

 Pro Tip: Do you plan to visit Greenwich, London as a family?
 The Maritime Museum is one of the top free things to do in Greenwich for kids.

 #3 Enjoy the Green Expanse of Greenwich Park

-MAP.
-Adjacent to the Maritime Museum is Greenwich Park, a wide park with open lawns, shady trees, benches and crisscrossing paths that lead up the hillside.
+Adjacent to the Maritime Museum is Greenwich Park, a wide space with open lawns, shady trees, benches and crisscrossing paths that lead up the hillside.
 The expansive green space is open to the public and free to visit.